paulschaaf/launch-url-from-string/ReadMe.md

 - [Python](https://www.python.org/)
 - [XML](https://www.w3.org/XML/) (attributes and element text)

+### Limitations
+Because the Regex's are matched against individual elements in the PSI parse tree, expressions like `"DEVCCPERF" + "-142"` can't be matched by a single pattern.

-<sup>* The Strings are found by navigating the PSI parse tree.
-This means that this feature will only work with languages whose Strings are represented by `com.intellij.psi.PsiLiteral` (like Java and Scala), or whose Plugin's String literal PSI class is explicitly listed in StringLiteralClassNames.properties.</sup>
+Also, it will only work with languages whose Strings are explicitly listed in the file `StringLiteralClassNames.properties`.

 # Installation Instructions